-Here, we demonstrate deterministic all-optical magnetic switching in both isolated nanomagnets and dense square artificial spin ice (ASI)\cite{wang2006artificial, skjaervo2020advances,lendinez2019magnetization} arrays using simple NiFe alloys and low-power ($\sim$2.74 mW), linearly-polarised continuous-wave (CW) lasers.
-No external magnetic fields were applied.
-The substrates (here Si/SiO\textsubscript{2} or Au/SiO\textsubscript{2}) on which the nanomagnets are situated have an anti-reflection function, which enhances optical absorption within the nanomagnets up to 65$\%$ of the total incident light across a broad frequency range, a 16.25$\times$ increase compared to Si substrates.
+Here, we demonstrate deterministic all-optical magnetic switching in both isolated nanomagnets and dense square artificial spin ice (ASI)\cite{wang2006artificial, skjaervo2020advances,lendinez2019magnetization} arrays using simple NiFe alloys and nanofocused low-power ($\sim$2.74 mW), linearly-polarised continuous-wave (CW) lasers with no external magnetic fields applied.
+Under certain conditions, the optical excitation leads to an asymmetric absorption across the nanomagnet, breaking the system symmetry and providing a driving force for switching.
+Despite the long-exposure times ($\sim$ms) a single, deterministic `toggle' switch, or magnetic inversion, occurs.
+This is distinct from helicity-dependent switching, which is magnetic-field-like and writes a specific magnetisation direction, implying our observed switching is a result of transient dynamics as the system approaches thermodynamic equilibrium.
+The substrates (here Si/SiO\textsubscript{2} or Au/SiO\textsubscript{2}) on which the nanomagnets are situated have an anti-reflection function, which enhances optical absorption within the nanomagnets up to 65$\%$ of the total incident light across a broad frequency range.
 Sub-diffraction `writing' and `erasing' of information is achieved in single nanomagnets.
-Furthermore, all square ASI vertex configurations ranging from low-energy ground state to high-energy monopole-like states are written.
-Switching is not observed in Co nanostructures suggesting multi-species interactions plays a role in the reversal mechanism.
-Our results usher in a new paradigm of low-power magnetisation control with vast implications in data-storage and nanomagnetic computation applications.
+All square-ASI vertex configurations are deterministically written, from low-energy ground state to high-energy monopole-like states, irrespective of their dipolar energies - ruling out thermal relaxation.
+Switching is not observed in Co nanostructures, suggesting multi-species interactions play a role in the reversal mechanism.
+Our results open up intriguing questions into the manipulation of nanostructured ferromagnets with linearly-polarised light and usher in a new paradigm of low-power magnetisation control with vast implications across data-storage, computation and magnonics.